 Last year, a dear friend much, much older than me, and even more wiser than me, celebrated her 50th birthday, and she did this remarkable thing.
 She reserved the upstairs space at a wonderful Asheville champagne bar and bookstore, one of Asheville’s very special places, and she invited friends and family to come toast her.

 It was a beautiful and heartwarming night, soft and humorous and magic.
 Nicholas, my son, went with me, and it really was all just perfect.
-My friend created it, and I suspect it was even more a gift for the people who loved her than it was, I hope, a priceless experience for her.
+My friend created it, and I suspect it was even more a gift for the people who loved her than it was, I hope, a beautiful experience for her.

 I’ve thought about it occasionally and a little jealously as I’ve approached turning 50, even as I realize I don’t have the grace, wit, or creativity to do something quite like that.
 More likely, more like me, I thought, for my son and me to head down to the coast one weekend and spend a few days at the beach and go to a few nice restaurants, and call it good.